Kobyzewicz family: Krynicki of the Sas and Korab arms

-Lizohub family
+Lyzohub family

-Some 19th-century Ukrainian historians, such as A. Lazarevsky, had assigned the descent of the Lizohubs to the Kobyzewicz family.
-This myth was based on the claims of the Lizohub family seeking Russian nobility in the late 18th century.
-In 1799, cornet Jakov Lizohub submitted papers to the Chernigov Nobility Assembly in order to prove nobility (dvorianstvo).
-Amongst the documents he provided was a patent of nobility supposedly given by King John II Casimir Vasa to Cossack Colonel Ivan Lizohub in 1661.
-In that document Ivan Lizohub was claimed to have the last name of Kobyzewicz.
-Another document the Lizohubs presented was a patent of nobility purportedly given to their assumed progenitor Ivan Kobyzewicz-Lizohub by Jan Casimir Vasa in 1642.
-The Ukrainian researcher, Erwin Miden, has debunked the myth in his study on the Lizohub family.
-In particular, in his article on the Colonel Ivan Lizohub, he provided reference to the records of the Warsaw General Sejm of 1661, which misses any mention of Ivan Lizohub.
+Some 19th-century Ukrainian historians, such as A. Lazarevsky, had assigned the descent of the Lyzohubs to the Kobyzewicz family.
+This myth was based on the claims of the Lyzohub family seeking Russian nobility in the late 18th century.
+In 1799, cornet Jakov Lyzohub submitted papers to the Chernigov Nobility Assembly in order to prove nobility (dvorianstvo).
+Amongst the documents he provided was a patent of nobility supposedly given by King John II Casimir Vasa to Cossack Colonel Ivan Lyzohub in 1661.
+In that document Ivan Lyzohub was claimed to have the last name of Kobyzewicz.
+Another document the Lyzohubs presented was a patent of nobility purportedly given to their assumed progenitor Ivan Kobyzewicz-Lyzohub by Jan Casimir Vasa in 1642.
+The Ukrainian researcher, Erwin Miden, has debunked the myth in his study on the Lyzohub family.
+In particular, in his article on the Colonel Ivan Lyzohub, he provided reference to the records of the Warsaw General Sejm of 1661, which misses any mention of Ivan Lyzohub.
 As for the paper dated by 1642, this particular ennoblement could not take place as King John II Casimir Vasa first entered Polish throne only in 1648.